treize-khushrenada/language-model-training/readme.md

 ***language model training***

-the obejective of this repo is to use transformer and tokenizer for language model training.
+the obejective of this repo is to use transformer and tokenizer for language model training.\
+this note is about basic setup with command line interface (terminal).

 1. setting up